Skip to content

 Start recording#

 The POST /recordings/start endpoint starts the recording of a room.
-It receives the room name of the room to record as parameter and returns the recording metadata:
+It receives the name of the room to record as parameter and returns the recording metadata:

 index.js